datamade/testing-guidelines/intermediate-python-testing.md

 pip install pytest-randomly
 ```

 Then run your tests as normal and behold!
 They will be shuffled, and you will be kept honest.
+(Toggle random functionality with the `--randomly-dont-reorganize` flag if you need a run in sequential order.)

 If you define a fixture that creates a table or inserts data that you intend to alter in your test, **use the `function` scope** and write a finalizer.